Cyt1xxx/Dev-journal-and-my-progress/README.md

 17.12.2025-22.12.2025(day offs + burn out, while was having it did german , english , math)

 #NEW WEEK - GOAL 30 h of studying (less as i also practise english, german, maths from a complete rest for 2-3 years , i need this to apply for a uni + do sports for 1.5-2h each day)
+#WORKED: Barely 26h , still not bad for a new schedule

 23.12.2025(6.5h)
 1. Simplified a sophisticated logic of fetcher.py , removed a lot of redundant methods, logic.
 Understood how to use mocker , mocker.MagicMock, mocker.AsyncMock , practised making tests from an Ai boilerplate, added sufficiently, started reading Interface, Protocols, ABCs of Fluent python book , got deeper understanding of dynamic duck typing, what python cares about, explored the monkey patching
 2. Still gotta do less rest and to be not distracted (did like a 30-40 min rest few times , except of a meditation practise or washing the dishes)